ComcastSamples/pwa-starter-kit/redux-and-state-management.md

 #### `my-view3.js`
 This is a connected element that displays both the list of products, the cart, and the Checkout button.
 It is only connected because it needs to display conditional UI, based on whether the cart has any items (i.e. show a Checkout button or not).
 This could've been an unconnected element if the Checkout button belonged to the cart, for example.
-- Pressing the Checkout button calls the `checkout` action creator.
+- [Pressing the Checkout button](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/my-view3.js#L101-L103) calls the [`checkout` action creator](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/shop.js#L42-L56).
 In this action creator you would do any credit cart/server validations, so if the operation cannot be completed, you would fire `CHECKOUT_FAILURE` here.
 We simulate that by flipping a coin, and conditionally dispatching the async action.
-- If the checkout action succeeds, then the `products` object will be updated (with the new stock), and the `cart` will be reset to its initial value (empty).
+- If the checkout action succeeds, then the `products` object will be updated ([with the new stock](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L35-L38)), and the `cart` will be reset to its initial value ([empty](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L107-L108)).
-- One thing to note: in the `src/reducers/shop.js` reducer we use a lot of slice reducers.
+- One thing to note: in the [`src/reducers/shop.js`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js) reducer we use a lot of slice reducers.
 A slice reducer is responsible for a slice (yes, really) of the whole store (for example, one product item) and updating it.
-To update the available stock for a specific item ID in the store, we call the `products` slide reducer (to reduce the whole store to just the products), then the `product` slice reducer for the product ID passed in the action.
+To update the available stock for a specific item ID in the store, we call the [`products`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L52-L65) slice reducer (to reduce the whole store to just the products), then the [`product`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L67-L82) slice reducer for the product ID passed in the action.

 #### `shop-products.js`
-This element gets the list of products from the store by dispatching the `getAllProducts` action creator.
-When the store is updated (by fetching the products from a service, for example), its `stateChanged` method is called, which populates a `products` object.
-Finally, this object is used to render the list of products.
+This element gets the list of products from the store by [dispatching the `getAllProducts` action creator](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-products.js#L59).
+When the store is updated (by fetching the products from a service, for example), its [`stateChanged` method is called](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-products.js#L66-L69), which populates a `_products` object.
+Finally, this object is used to [render the list of products](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-products.js#L36-L50).
-- `getAllProducts` is an action creator that simulates getting the data from a service (it doesn't, it gets it from a local object, but that's where you would out that logic).
-When the data is ready, it dispatches an async `GET_PRODUCTS` action.
+- [`getAllProducts`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/shop.js#L25-L40) is an action creator that simulates getting the data from a service (it doesn't, it gets it from a local object, but that's where you would out that logic).
+When the data is ready, it [dispatches an async `GET_PRODUCTS` action](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/shop.js#L36-L39).
-- Note that whenever a product is added to the cart, the `addToCart` action creator is dispatched.
-This updates both the `products` and `cart` objects in the Redux store, which will in turn call `stateChanged` in both `shop-products` and `shop-cart`.
-- Adding an item to the cart dispatches the `addToCart` action creator, which first double-checks the stock (on the Redux side) before actually adding the item to the cart.
-This is done to avoid any front-end hacks where you could add more items to the cart than in the stock 😅
+- Note that whenever a product is added to the cart, the [`addToCart` action creator is dispatched](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-products.js#L62-L64), which first [double-checks the stock (on the Redux side)](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/shop.js#L60-L62) before actually adding the item to the cart.
+This is done to avoid any front-end hacks where you could add more items to the cart than in the stock 😅.
+This [dispatches](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/shop.js#L63) the [`ADD_TO_CART` action](https://github.com/Polymer/pwa-starter-kit/blob/master/src/actions/shop.js#L76) that updates both the [`products`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L55-L61) and [`cart`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L86-L91) objects in the Redux store, which will in turn call `stateChanged` in both [`shop-products`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-products.js#L66-L69) and [`shop-cart`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-cart.js#L64-L68).

 #### `shop-cart.js`
-Similar to `shop-products`, this element is also connected to the store and observes both the `products` and `cart` state.
+Similar to `shop-products`, this element is also [connected to the store](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-cart.js#L30) and observes [both the `products` and `cart` state](https://github.com/Polymer/pwa-starter-kit/blob/master/src/components/shop-cart.js#L64-L68).
 One of the Redux rules is that there should be only one source of truth, and you should not be duplicating data.
-For this reason, `products` is the source of truth (that contains all the available items), and `cart` contains the indexes, and number of, items that have been added to the cart.
+For this reason, [`products`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L21) is the source of truth (that contains all the available items), and [`cart`](https://github.com/Polymer/pwa-starter-kit/blob/master/src/reducers/shop.js#L22) contains the indexes, and number of, items that have been added to the cart.

 ### Routing
 We use a very simple (but flexible) redux-friendly router, that uses the window location and stores it in store.
 We do this by using the `installRouter` helper method provided from the `pwa-helpers` package: